ARKit dating app interface with augmented reality user engagement features and immersive interactions

 How does ARKit liveness verification differ from photo upload?

-A single AR icebreaker feature added to an existing iOS app lands USD 40K–65K over 6–8 weeks.
-Liveness-verified profiles sit USD 55K–85K over 8–10 weeks.
+A single AR icebreaker added to an existing iOS app lands USD 40K–65K over 6–8 weeks.
+Liveness-verified profiles run USD 55K–85K over 8–10 weeks.
 Full virtual date rooms with SharePlay run USD 90K–160K over 12–16 weeks.
+An AR-first MVP is USD 140K–320K.
 Plan 15–20% of build cost per year for maintenance and new 3D content.

-How do AR dating features affect Day 30 retention?
+How do AR dating features affect Day-30 retention?

 What’s the biggest mistake most AR dating teams make?

 Shipping the AR feature as a standalone novelty instead of weaving it into the core matching and messaging flow.
 The feature has to appear at the moment a user would otherwise abandon the conversation — that’s where it earns its keep.
-If the AR button is a third-tier menu item, you’ve spent USD 80K for a demo reel.
+If the AR button is a third-tier menu item, you’ve spent USD 80K on a demo reel.

 ARKit